d3adspace/kerberos/README.md

 # Kerberos

+Caution: Just a PoC and not longer maintained.
+You may have a look at https://github.com/FelixKlauke/psycho

 A very simple and lightweight framework to store entities in mySQL databases.
 This is absolutely experimental and not really ready to use.